 See a bit about Doppler radar weather.
 This link and the text below give you a summary.
-It's a bit technical.
-Let’s look at the instrumentation used in a typical radar station.
-By the way, this is commonly misspelled doplar radar weather or dopler radar weather as well.
+It's a bit technical, so we'll look at the instrumentation used in a typical radar station.

 At the bottom of this page, I'll provide you a chance to see real live Doppler weather information.